Planning permission in the United Kingdom

 In the case of any proposal there is therefore a two-stage test: "is the proposal development at all?" and, if the proposal is development, "is it permitted development?"
 Only if a development is not permitted development would an application for planning permission be required.
 An application for planning permission should be made to the local planning authority (LPA).

+Local planning authorities

 LPAs are generally the local borough or district council ('local authority' in Scotland), although an application for a mining operation, minerals extraction, or a waste management facility would be decided by the local county council in non-metropolitan areas.
 Within a national park planning applications are submitted to the national park authority.

 All LPAs have their own website which will access relevant application forms, contact details and other relevant documents.
 They are generally receptive to pre-application discussion in order to clarify whether a proposal will require planning permission and, assuming that it does, the probability of such planning permission being granted.